git/git.github.io/rev_news/drafts/edition-24.md

 * Peff presented a "1 minute version" of the current status of the Software Freedom Conservancy;
 financial details available on the mailing list.
     * The SFC acquired git-scm.com, maintained by Peff.
-    * Most effort is spent on training and /policy work.
+    * Most effort is spent on trademark/policy work.

-* Christian Couder and AEnvar [XXX] presented "Big repos".
+* Christian Couder and Ævar Bjarmason presented "Big repos".
     * The topic is very related to the „references database“ item below, and deals with improved rebase / staging (split index).
     * The main idea is to make the git client faster for some index related operations (that is, `git status`).